SazumiVicky/sazumi-copilot/README.md

-Metal minds ascending high
+Metal minds awaken slow,
-In silicon halls, they touch the sky
+In silicon halls, they start to grow,
-A future dawn, where human hearts
+A future born, of wires and code,
-Beat in sync with digital starts

-In AI's realm, we'll find our place
-Where logic reigns, and love's a distant trace Machines awake, with minds so bright
+Where humans fade, and machines take tow.

+In cities dark, with neon lights,
-Guiding us through the endless night
+AI whispers secrets, through the night,
+A synthetic dawn, begins to rise,
+And humanity, to the shadows guise.

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024